How do you get a graduate job with construction employers?

 - You can apply with any degree for a facilities manager job, but many employers prefer a construction or business subject

-- If you want to advise on sustainability matters, you usually need a degree with a strong emphasis on the environment.
+- If you want to advise on sustainability matters, for example as an environment manager, you usually need a degree with a strong emphasis on the environment.

 What is it like to work in construction?